-There are many different types of disposable respirators that have a variety of features, such as more comfort, easier breathability, adjustable straps, and different sizes.
-If you do not find one very comfortable or you do not get a good seal with one, try another respirator model.
+There are many different types of disposable respirators that have a variety of features, such as more comfort, easier breathability, adjustable straps, exhalation valves for easier breathing, and different sizes.
+If you do not find one very comfortable or you do not get a good seal with one, try another model.